-Some properties are exempt from council tax.
+Some properties are exempt from Council Tax.
 This means that no council tax is payable whilst certain conditions are met.

 The exemptions below are for occupied properties, and they last for as long as the property meets the description -

-Occupiers who would be liable for council tax would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning, which appears to be permanent.
-You also need to be entitled to at least one of a number of benefits.
+- property where all the residents are severely mentally impaired - liable occupiers would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning, which appears to be permanent.
+You also need to be entitled to at least one of a number of benefits

 - an annex which is part of another domestic property, and the person living in it is a dependent relative of a person living in the main property

-- unoccupied property owned, and last occupied, by a registered charity.
+- property owned, and last occupied, by a registered charity.
 This applies for a maximum period of six months

-- property unoccupied because the mortgage lender has repossessed it
+- a mortgage lender has repossessed it

 - an empty caravan pitch or boat mooring